 9. Travel Insurance

 Because we all need it (especially in our new reality), and it can sometimes be a forgotten expense.
-You can still get travel insurance even after your trip has started.
+It’s worth remembering that you can still get travel insurance even after your trip has started.

 Here are a couple of options for companies I have used: